Jason Fletcher

 Jason Fletcher (born March 22, 1975) is an American sports agent.
-A graduate of the University of Louisiana-Lafayette, he received his Bachelor of Science degree in Biological Science.
+A graduate of the University of Louisiana at Lafayette, he received his Bachelor of Science degree in Biological Science.
 Fletcher played football and also participated in track and field during his time at school.
 Former New York Giants General Manager Jerry Reese was a College Scout in 1997, Fletcher was clocked at 4.36 and 4.41(40) during a private workout at Bourgeois Hall.
 Fletcher was an NFL undrafted free agent from 1998 to 2000, having opportunities with several NFL teams and eventually playing in the arena football league with the Los Angeles Avengers under Stan Brock.

-B & F Sports History
+B & F Sports

 B & F Sports is the company founded by Jason Fletcher.
 Through B & F Sports, Jason Fletcher has been a certified National Football League contract advisor (NFL sports agent) since 2001.
 In 2003, Attorney Michael Walton was added to the staff as vice president and a licensed certified National Football League contract advisor.
-In 2005, B&F Sports became a direct affiliation and council of The Cochran Firm (St. Louis) to assist in the representation of their clients, with over 20 offices nationwide, serving NFL players from almost every team in the league.
-In early 2009, Jason Fletcher formed a merger with NFL agent Fletcher Smith (Chicago based agent), owner of Chicago Sports Management by Blueprint Sports Group representing over 20 plus NFL players, including...Nate Irving, Mikel Leshoure, Weslye Saunders, and others.
+In 2005, B & F Sports became a direct affiliation and council of The Cochran Firm (St. Louis) to assist in the representation of their clients, with over 20 offices nationwide, serving NFL players from almost every team in the league.
+In early 2009, Jason Fletcher formed a merger with NFL agent Fletcher Smith (Chicago based agent), owner of Chicago Sports Management by Blueprint Sports Group representing over 20 plus NFL players, including Nate Irving, Mikel Leshoure, Weslye Saunders, and others.

 Kelvin Hayden was released by the Chicago Bears on April 5, 2011.
-Smith was not able to secure an immediate new contract for Hayden, nearly 5 months after being released.
-Jason Fletcher made initial contact with the Atlanta Falcon's General Manager Thomas Dimitroff.
-Hayden ultimately received a fully guaranteed (1) year deal worth $785,000 on August 31, 2011.
+Smith was not able to secure an immediate new contract for Hayden, nearly five months after being released.
+Jason Fletcher made initial contact with the Atlanta Falcons' General Manager Thomas Dimitroff.
+Hayden ultimately received a fully guaranteed 1-year deal worth $785,000 on August 31, 2011.

 Lofa Tatupu was released by the Seattle Seahawks on July 31, 2011, after not being able to come to an agreement on a restructured contract.
 Smith was not able to secure an immediate new contract for Tatupu, nearly 8 months after being released.
 Jason Fletcher again made initial contact with Atlanta Falcons General Manager Dimitroff.
-Tatupu received a (2) year deal worth $5.75 million with $3.6 million guaranteed on March 10, 2012.
+Tatupu received a 2-year deal worth $5.75 million with $3.6 million guaranteed on March 10, 2012.